What is a Primary Refresh Token?

 In Azure AD registered device scenarios, the Azure AD WAM plugin is the primary authority for the PRT since Windows logon is not happening with this Azure AD account.

-3rd party identity providers need to support the WS-Trust protocol to enable PRT issuance on Windows 10 devices.
+3rd party identity providers need to support the WS-Trust protocol to enable PRT issuance on Windows 10 or newer devices.
 Without WS-Trust, PRT cannot be issued to users on Hybrid Azure AD joined or Azure AD joined devices.
 On ADFS only usernamemixed endpoints are required.
-Both adfs/services/trust/2005/windowstransport and adfs/services/trust/13/windowstransport should be enabled as intranet facing endpoints only and must NOT be exposed as extranet facing endpoints through the Web Application Proxy
+Both adfs/services/trust/2005/windowstransport and adfs/services/trust/13/windowstransport should be enabled as intranet facing endpoints only and must NOT be exposed as extranet facing endpoints through the Web Application Proxy.

 What is the lifetime of a PRT?

 Once issued, a PRT is valid for 14 days and is continuously renewed as long as the user actively uses the device.

 A PRT is used by two key components in Windows:

 - Azure AD CloudAP plugin: During Windows sign in, the Azure AD CloudAP plugin requests a PRT from Azure AD using the credentials provided by the user.
 It also caches the PRT to enable cached sign in when the user does not have access to an internet connection.